harrycresswell/harry/content/writing/23-07-17-simple-project-management/index.md

 Using Obsidian is a lot like working with a static site generator, in a way.
 You have content files, you have content templates, you can even link between notes, like you would pages on a website.

-Although it’s marketed as a note-taking app for personal knowledge management, I’ve been using it for project management, to good effect, with a very simple workflow.
+Although it’s marketed as a note-taking app for personal knowledge management, I’ve been using Obsidian for project management, to good effect, with a very simple workflow.

 1. Add a new note to a *projects* folder for every new project.
 2. Create a todo list of tasks to complete inside each project note.